IUBHistoryHarvest/IUBHistoryHarvest.github.io/_stories/Networks.md

 exhibittitle: "Network analysis as a way to understand the global shape of the IU Community"
 ---

+# Network analysis as a way to understand the global shape of the IU Community

 Everything around us is connected.
 In the same way that a map shows how roads connect places together, “networks” show how people, events, objects, places, and even ideas are connected together by the relationships between them.
 Network analysis is a way of visualizing this interconnectedness and noticing what might be less obvious otherwise.